jojojay451/SuperTrojan/README.md

+NOTE: THIS IS A TEST SCRIPT SIMULATING MALWARE.
+Only run this script inside of test systems.
+Only run it with administrator approval.
+This script exists as a proof of concept for testing purposes only.
+It highlights the importance of using externally provided tools instead of built in system binaries during forensics activities.

 #usage: supertrojan <netstat> <ps> <ls> <yyyymmddhhmm>
 #example: Imagine you have a backdoor on a computer. the backdoor displays in the file list as "Malware.file", in the process list as "malware.process", and can be seen in the netstat on port 1337.
 #you don't want the network administrators to find this backdoor and bust you, so you use supertrojan to hide the backdoor.